ripsawridge/site/site/contents/_cma/2006/shorts.md

 tell them it's not to the right, but they went over there anyway. :D. July, 2006.

-### Guffert
+### Guffertspitze
 _July 8, 2006_

 Danno and I wanted to go for a rock climb this morning, but heavy clouds persuaded us to go for a hike instead.
-I'd seen the impressive peak of Guffert earlier from Buchstein, and thought it would make a great morning trip.
+I'd seen the impressive Guffertspitze earlier from Buchstein, and thought it would make a great morning trip.
 So, we headed up in fog and clouds for some exercise.
 Apparently the mountain isn't too crowded because there are no huts or restaurants along the way or on the